April 10, 2026 · Essay 024

 That won’t solve every problem.
 But it’s the only path I see that ends in neither standstill nor chaos.

 Goethe already knew this.
 “The spirits I called, I can no longer get rid of.”
-He also knew the other thing: that in the end the master comes in.
+He also knew the other thing: that in the end the master comes in and speaks the right word.
 But that was literature.
 In reality no master comes.
-In reality the spirits themselves have to learn to control each other.
+So we have to build him ourselves — together with the AI — because otherwise no one comes.

 Sources on Mythos